-If a person is under arrest or a reasonable person would feel like they could not leave police custody and the police are either asking them direct questions that could incriminate them or are saying and doing things that would cause a person to incriminate themselves, then the person can assert the Miranda defense to prevent any of their statements from being used against them.
+If a person is under arrest or a reasonable person would feel like they could not leave police custody.
+The police are either asking them direct questions that could incriminate them or are saying and doing things that would cause a person to incriminate themselves.
+The person can assert the Miranda defense to prevent their statements from being used against them.

-The problem with the defense is that the police and prosecutors have figured out sneaky ways to get around it and most judges have backed them all the way.
-As a criminal defense attorney, it is very frustrating when I can see the police lying about what my client said and what tactics they used to get them to talk.
+The problem with the defense is that the police and prosecutors have figured out sneaky ways to get around it, and most judges have backed them.
+As a criminal defense attorney, it is very frustrating to see the police lying about what my client said and what tactics they used to get them to talk.

-Bottom line is that a person has a right to remain silent when the police question them and they should use it!
-The only time I would break this rule is if, after talking to your attorney, you and your attorney decide that it is in your best interest to talk to the police.
+The bottom line is that a person has a right to remain silent when the police question them, and they should use it!
+I will break this rule if you and your attorney decide it is in your best interest to speak to the police after talking to your attorney.

 I am more than happy to discuss your case with you and let your know if you have a chance to keep your statements out of your criminal case.

 Surprisingly law enforcement does not ever have to read you your Miranda rights.
-However, if you are in custody and they are asking your questions that could cause you to incriminate yourself and they do not read you your Miranda rights, then they will not be able to use your answers against you in a later proceeding.
+However, if you are in custody and ask you questions that could cause you to incriminate yourself and not read you your Miranda rights, they will not be able to use your answers against you in a later proceeding.

-Unfortunately my clients tell me that the police get statements from them all of the time and do not read them their rights.
-Then the police lie about how they got the statement and if there is no video or audio it is very difficult to convince the judge they are lying.
+Unfortunately, my clients tell me that the police get statements from them all of the time and do not read them their rights.
+Then the police lie about how they got the message, and if there is no video or audio, it is tough to convince the judge they are lying.

 I have spent twenty-five years fighting cases and arguing against my client's statements coming in against them.
 My client's own words are usually the most powerful evidence against them.